 to understand temporal- and spatial-control mechanisms in animal cells.

-Nan Hao was a grad student and is now a postdoc with Erin O'Shea at
+Nan Hao was a grad student and later a postdoc with Erin O'Shea

 Lee, M. J., and Dohlman, H. G.,

 Coactivation of G protein signaling by cell-surface receptors and an

 Current Biology 18:211-5, 2008.

 In this paper we show that Arr4 (now known as Get3) binds directly to

 protein and promotes G protein activation (exchange of GDP for